 This is the underrated track on this album.
 While I enjoy it, it seems that many forget about this song.
 “Nearly Witches” was initially supposed to be on the canceled concept album Cricket and Clover.
 The musicality of this song is a mix of “funk, Fifties horror-movie kitsch and a children’s choir” (Rolling Stone).
 The addition of the children’s choir is the song’s distinguishing attribute, and adds a certain nostalgic quality to the song.
 There are two fun facts about the song’s lyrics: the opening verse, such in French by the children’s choir, translates into the song’s chorus.
 Additionally, the outro references back to the opening track with the line “Mona Lisa, pleased to meet ya.”

 To hear more from Panic!
 At the Disco, follow them on Spotify!
-To keep up with Panic! during the Death of a Bachelor Tour, go follow them on Facebook, Twitter and Instagram, and check out their website for tour updates, images and more.
+To keep up with Panic! during the Death of a Bachelor Tour, go follow them on Facebook, Twitter, Instagram, Tumblr, and Snapchat (patdbrendon)and check out their website for tour updates, images and more.

 Like what you read?
 Give this blog a follow!
 (Button is at the bottom of the page).
 And be sure to click here for links to my social media, which you can follow for regular updates on future blogs!
 If you’re a band looking for a promotion opportunity, feel free to email me for consideration for a future post!